Liangchi Zhang

-Liangchi Zhang (章亮炽; born July 1958) is an Australian mechanical engineer and scientist.
-Zhang has been Professor of Mechanical Engineering and the Director of the Graduate School of Engineering, University of Sydney, Australia.
-He is now a Scientia Professor and Australian Professional Fellow at the University of New South Wales.
+Liangchi Zhang (章亮炽; born July 1958) is a Scientia Professor from the School of Mechanical and Manufacturing Engineering at the University of New South Wales.
+Zhang was a Professor of Mechanical Engineering and the Director of the Graduate School of Engineering, University of Sydney, Australia and a Chair Professor in the Department of Mechanics and Aerospace Engineering, Southern University of Science and Technology (SUSTech), Shenzhen, China.